Weil-McLain Boiler Error Codes: Complete Guide

 Gas valve faults (E09), ignition failures that recur after one reset, high-limit trips (E03), and any flue-related fault require professional diagnosis.
 Boiler combustion systems are more complex than furnace systems and involve higher water temperatures and pressures — these are not DIY repairs.

-Burkhardt Heating, Cooling, Plumbing & Electric has specialized in boiler service throughout Southeastern Wisconsin for over 60 years.
+Burkhardt Heating, Cooling, Plumbing & Electric has specialized in boiler service throughout southeastern Wisconsin for over 60 years.
 Our technicians are trained on Weil-McLain's full residential product line, from legacy cast iron systems to the latest high-efficiency condensing boilers.

 Weil-McLain Boiler Service in Wisconsin

 A boiler fault code addressed promptly is almost always a minor repair.
 Left unaddressed, it can mean a cracked heat exchanger or failed pump — repairs that cost many times more.
+If you see any of these codes, call Burkhardt at (414) 355-5520.
+Our NATE-certified technicians can diagnose and repair the issue — usually in a single visit.

 Ready to schedule service?
-Call Burkhardt Heating, Cooling, Plumbing & Electric at 414-206-3049 or contact us online.
+Call Burkhardt Heating, Cooling, Plumbing & Electric at (414) 355-5520 or contact us online.
 Available 24/7 for emergencies.

 Need Help?
 Call Burkhardt.